linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 1996 & 27.8 & 9.1 & 23.8 & 14.4 & 3.7 & 10.2 & 10.9 \\
 \hline
 \end{array}$$
-Source: IMF, [[Lecture Notes on International Finance|International Financial]] Statistics, various issues
+Source: IMF, [International Financial](../International%20Finance/Lecture%20Notes%20on%20International%20Finance.md) Statistics, various issues
 a.
 Numbers refer to nominal exports valued in U.S. dollars. b.Exports of a given country as a percentage of total exports from all seven countries.
 Source: Radelet and Sachs 1).p.31 and 34.